 Generally speaking, nothing.
 We take personal injury cases on a contingency fee basis, which means we only get paid if you win.
 Our law firm can advance costs related to your case, so you pay nothing out of pocket.
 If we negotiate a settlement or secure a verdict in your favor, our fee is a percentage of your recovery.
 If we don't win, we don't get paid.

 We understand that the idea of taking legal action against a loved one can be overwhelming.
 Unfortunately, this happens all the time.
 You may have been hurt in an accident as a passenger in a relative's car, or you may have been bitten by a neighbor's dog.

 The reality is that when you file a personal injury claim, you're not trying to take your friend's money.
 You're just asking their insurance company to provide the coverage that your friend has already paid for.
 In most cases, we can deal with the insurance company without directly involving your loved one.
 That way, you can get the compensation you deserve to move forward without damaging your relationships.

 Absolutely.
-With offices in College Station and Waco, we work with out-of-state clients routinely, including students at Texas A&M and Baylor University.
+With offices in College Station, Waco and Midland, we work with out-of-state clients routinely, including students at Texas A&M and Baylor University.
 We're familiar with the legal complexities surrounding these cases and we can be your voice for justice in Texas.
 Depending on the circumstances, we may need to work with a local attorney in your home state; if that's the case, we'll split our fee with the other law firm so you won't end up paying more.

 Ultimately, the person responsible for your injury should also be responsible for paying your medical bills.
 However, their liability insurance might not pay until you've completed your medical treatment, and your healthcare provider may want to be paid up front.
 How does that work?